ViciousJ/cs3370/readme.txt

 Before you can use "setport" as a Linux command with the portsetter program, or run the setport test (see below), then you must first do the following:

+1) Create the following folder filepath in your Cloud9 system: ~/workspace/portsetter

-1) Copy the provided workspace folder with all files inside into your /home/ubuntu directory folder.
+2) Copy all the provided files into the "portsetter" folder.

-2) If you do not have a bin file in your home directory then create one using the following command: mkdir ~/bin
+3) If you do not have a bin file in your home directory then create one using the following command: mkdir ~/bin

-3) Update the PATH variable using the following command: export PATH=$PATH:$HOME/bin
+4) Update the PATH variable using the following command: export PATH=$PATH:$HOME/bin

-4) Copy the provided setport file into the bin folder.
+5) Copy the file named "setport" into the bin folder by using the following command: mv ~/workspace/portsetter/setport ~/bin

-5) Type the following command to give the setport script executable permissions: chmod +x ~/bin/setport
+6) Type the following command to give the setport script executable permissions: chmod +x ~/bin/setport

+7) Because this program uses regEx code, IT WILL NOT WORK IN Cloud9 UNLESS IT IS COMPILED WITH THE INCLUDED MAKEFILE.
+   Do the following steps now to compile the code:
+   A) Enter the portsetter folder by typing the following command:
+      cd ~/workspace/portsetter
+   B) Now simply type "make" (without the quotes) in the command line and press Enter.

-6) You can now use the setport command.
+8) Success!
+You can now use the setport command.
 For more information, type the following in your command line: setport -h